 “Sharing Christ with the Latin World.”

 GCM serves missionary teams sent to designated cities of Portuguese and Spanish speakers in Latin America.
 GCM has been sharing the gospel in the Latin world since 1976.
 GCM has recruited and trained over 30 missionary teams and sent them to major metropolitan cities in ten different countries of the Latin world.
 Over 300 adults and their children have moved to new countries to tell people about Jesus and plant churches.
-Using the GCM’s model of recruiting and training, over one hundred congregations now meet and thousands of people now worship Jesus as Savior.
-GCM minister to missionary team members throughout the entire missionary life cycle from their recruiting to their re-entry in their home culture.
+Using the GCM’s model of recruiting and training, over one hundred congregations now meet, and thousands of people now worship Jesus as Savior.
+GCM ministers to missionary team members throughout the entire missionary life cycle from their recruiting to their re-entry into their home culture.

-David and July are a part of a mission team of 5 families, working with the Suba Church of Christ – on the north side of Bogotá, Columbia.
-David and the team’s work in Suba began in October, 2012 – with much preparation beforehand.
-The team members are natives of various countries, and studied together in a four-year program of study in Bible and Ministry.
+David and July López are a part of a mission team of 5 families, working with the Suba Church of Christ – on the north side of Bogotá, Columbia.
+David and the team’s work in Suba began in October 2012 – with much preparation beforehand.
+The team members are natives of various countries and studied together in a four-year program of study in Bible and Ministry.
 The team members know each other well and have chosen to work together, making them generally more compatible than many mission teams.
 They are also highly evangelistic and have proved to be very effective church planters.
 Teams enter with a seven-year plan of work with the goal of leaving a self-sustaining, reproducing, biblically governed church of at least 200 members.
 The Suba team plans to be there until 2019.
 Shawnee Trail’s association with David and July López began in January 2014.